101955 Bennu: OSIRIS-REx

 On 20 October 2020, OSIRIS-REx descended to the asteroid and "pogo-sticked off" it while successfully collecting a sample.
-OSIRIS-REx is expected to return samples to Earth in 2023 via a capsule-drop by parachute, ultimately, from the spacecraft to the Earth's surface in Utah on 24 September.
 On 7 April 2021, OSIRIS-REx completed its final flyover of the asteroid and began slowly drifting away from it.
-On 10 May 2021, the departure was completed with OSIRIS-REx while still managing to contain the asteroid sample.
+On 10 May 2021, the departure was completed with OSIRIS-REx still managing to contain the asteroid sample.
+OSIRIS-REx returned samples to Earth in 2023 via a capsule-drop by parachute, ultimately, from the spacecraft to the Earth's surface in Utah on 24 September 2023.

+Shortly after the sample container was retrieved and transferred to an airtight chamber at the Johnson Space Center in Houston, Texas, the lid on the container was opened.
+Scientists commented that they "found black dust and debris on the avionics deck of the OSIRIS-REx science canister" on the initial opening.
+Further study is planned.
+On 11 October 2023, the recovered capsule was opened to reveal a "first look" at the asteroid sample contents.
+On 13 December 2023, further studies of the returned sample were reported and revealed organic molecules as well as unknown materials which require more study to have a better idea of their composition and makeup.
+On 11 January 2024, NASA reported finally fully opening, after three months of trying, the recovered container with samples from the Bennu asteroid.
+The total weight of the recovered material weighed 121.6 g, over twice the mission's goal.
+On 15 May 2024, an overview of preliminary analytical studies on the returned samples was reported.

 Selection

 The asteroid Bennu was selected from over half a million known asteroids by the OSIRIS-REx selection committee.
 The primary constraint for selection was close proximity to Earth, since proximity implies low impulse (Δv) required to reach an object from Earth orbit.
 The criteria stipulated an asteroid in an orbit with low eccentricity, low inclination, and an orbital radius of 0.8-1.6 au.
 Furthermore, the candidate asteroid for a sample-return mission must have loose regolith on its surface, which implies a diameter greater than 200 meters.
 Asteroids smaller than this typically spin too fast to retain dust or small particles.
 Finally, a desire to find an asteroid with pristine carbon material from the early Solar System, possibly including volatile molecules and organic compounds, reduced the list further.

 With the above criteria applied, five asteroids remained as candidates for the OSIRIS-REx mission, and Bennu was chosen, in part for its potentially hazardous orbit.